H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

   - `geodb_features`: a list of objects each containing `feature_id`, `layer`, `county`, `state`, `geometry_ref`, and optional `attributes`, anchoring the envelope to specific geospatial features in the GeoDB.
   - `metadata`: a free‑form object annotating the envelope with `source_agent`, `run_id`, and `timestamp`.

 This envelope plays the role of a finite, structured description of the entangled subspace relevant to a particular question: it is the concrete thing that is “measured” against during WV‑biased retrieval.
+(See Figure 8.1 for a system‑level view of how these components relate.)

 ---